The Womens’ British Basketball League (WBBL) was founded in 2014 with the aim of creating a high-quality professional women’s league in the UK.

 The WBBL is a key partner in the development of basketball in Britain whilst also providing somewhere for local people to pick up a basketball in the constituencies of WBBL clubs.
 The WBBL consider both the national governing body, Basketball England, and the Team GB national programme, run by British Basketball, to be prominent partners in the development of basketball in Britain.

-The WBBL is run by a eleven person board, which includes one director from each club, and the league is administered by a central office.
+The WBBL is run by a 13 person board, which includes one director from each club, with an independent Chairman and the league is administered by a central office.

 For more information on the WBBL please visit www.wbbl.org.uk.